Northern Mexico, Coahuila, Mexico: What to pack, what to wear, and when to go [2023]

 March

-If you visit Northern Mexico during March, you may see that it is extremely warm and very dry with almost no rain.
-Temperatures tend to hover around the low 80s F (high 20s C) during the day, while at night they can dip into the high 40s F (single digits C).
+March for Northern Mexico is hot and very dry with almost no rain.
+Temperatures average in the low 80s F (high 20s C) during the day.

 What to wear/what to pack: